UrielCarrero/Tesis-Matlab/README.md

 - 'r' -> position in yaw axis.
 - 'wr' -> speed in yaw axis.

-The possible kind of trajectories to test are:
+The possible kind of trajectories to test are showed up on the explanation of the trajectories.py file.

-- 'step'
-- 'pulse'
-- 'ramp'
-- 'square'
-- 'sin'
-- 'cos'
-- 'noise'
-- 'sawtooth_sweep'
-- 'triangular_sweep'
-- 'chirp'
-- 'chirp_amplin'
-- 'big_step_ret0'
-- 'big_step_notret0'
-- 'step_notret0'
-- 'ramp_step_notret0'
-- 'step_ret0'
-- 'random_step'
-- 'stopped'

 ###  01_dataset_gen.py